MAGDa-BeuthHS/stauatlas_v2/stauatlas/README.md

 ```

-and fill the tables with data
+and import the given data

 ```
   LOAD DATA [LOCAL] INFILE 'your/path/to/sensordata_export.csv'